-Reference No. 14080 Effective Date: 04/01/23 Supersedes: 04/01/22 Page 2 of 2
+Reference No. 14080 Effective Date: 07/01/25 Supersedes: 05/01/24 Page 2 of 3

-- If patient is mLAPSS positive, use LAMS to determine the stroke severity. - Los Angeles Motor Score (LAMS): A scoring tool used by EMS providers to determine the severity of stroke on patients who are mLAPSS positive.
+- If patient is mLAPSS positive, use LAMS to determine the stroke severity. - Patients less than 17 years of age presenting as a suspected stroke, consider transporting to the closest stroke center. - Los Angeles Motor Score (LAMS): A scoring tool used by EMS providers to determine the severity of stroke on patients who are mLAPSS positive.
 If the total LAMS score is four (4) or greater, consider Large Vessel Occlusion (LVO).